Chapter 3 – Relationship to Clients – annotated

 [3] A lawyer owes the duty of confidentiality to every client without exception and whether or not the client is a continuing or casual client.
 The duty survives the professional relationship and continues indefinitely after the lawyer has ceased to act for the client, whether or not differences have arisen between them.

 [4] A lawyer also owes a duty of confidentiality to anyone seeking advice or assistance on a matter invoking a lawyer’s professional knowledge, although the lawyer may not render an account or agree to represent that person.
 A solicitor and client relationship is often established without formality.
 A lawyer should be cautious in accepting confidential information on an informal or preliminary basis, since possession of the information may prevent the lawyer from subsequently acting for another party in the same or a related matter.
-(See rule 3.4-1 Conflicts.)
+(See section 3.4 (Conflicts).)

 [5] Generally, unless the nature of the matter requires such disclosure, a lawyer should not disclose having been: